Serena Williams beaten by Angelique Kerber for Wimbledon title

 And when she swung her racket, the measure was almost always true.

+Kerber is much more than a defender.
+She has added a more aggressive element to her game in recent years and worked to improve her serve.

+“I’m still sure that we haven’t seen the best Angie,” said her coach, Wim Fissette.
+“The defense is one of her qualities, but she also knows now that she’s not going to win a Grand Slam with just defense, and that’s, for me, very important.”

-That’s not to say Kerber is only about defending.
-She has added a more aggressive element to her game in recent years.
-That was on display Saturday when she delivered a pair of down-the-line forehand passing winners to collect the last break she’d need, for a 4-2 edge in the second set.
+Kerber was broken only once.
+And she delivered a pair of down-the-line forehand passing winners to grab the last break of Williams she’d need, for a 4-2 edge in the second set.

-Soon enough, she was down on the grass, celebrating the moment and caking dirt on her white dress.

-“It was such an amazing tournament for me.
-I was really happy to get this far,” Williams said.
-“It’s obviously disappointing, but I can’t be disappointed.
-I have so much to look forward to.
-I’m literally just getting started.”
+Kerber celebrated match point by covering her face and collapsing flat on her back, getting grass stains on her white outfit.
+She relished the moment she had dreamt about as a little kid, watching Graf on TV.

+Williams, meanwhile, sure sounded like a tennis player who is just starting her career.